Embiid scores season-best 42 points, 76ers top Hawks 121-109

 PHILADELPHIA (AP)Joel Embiid had a season-high 42 points and 10 rebounds as the Philadelphia 76ers turned a blistering shooting performance in the first half into a 121-109 win over the Atlanta Hawks on Saturday night.

-”The standards are high and I’m OK with that,” said Embiid, who shot 14 of 25 in his 28th career game with at least 40 points. ”I have to do whatever it takes to win.
-If it takes playing 40 minutes to win or taking 20 or 30 shots or getting 10 assists, that’s what I have to do.”

-Tyrese Maxey scored 26 points, Tobias Harris added 21 and Embiid had six assists for the Sixers.
+Tyrese Maxey scored 26 points and Tobias Harris added 21 for the Sixers (6-7), who have won split the three back-to-back contests they’ve played this season.
 Philadelphia lost in Atlanta 104-95 on Thursday night.

-”It was wide open,” said Maxey, who had nine assists. ”We had to go right through them and that’s what we did tonight.”

-Trae Young scored 27 points and Dejounte Murray added 21 for the Hawks, who had a 43-31 rebounding advantage – including a 12-2 advantage on the offensive glass – but struggled by shooting just 24 percent from beyond the 3-point arc.
+Trae Young scored 27 points and Dejounte Murray added 21 for the Hawks, who had a 43-31 rebounding advantage – including a 12-2 advantage on the offensive glass – but struggled by shooting just 24.3% from beyond the 3-point arc.

-”We never established defense,” Hawks head coach Nate McMillan said. ”The first three quarters, they came out and put up 37 points, then 30 and 32. … We did continue to fight, but we had 19 turnovers and when you give up 34 points, you are not going to win that game.”

 Embiid scored Philadelphia first 10 points of the game and then became a distributor as the Sixers raced out to a big lead in the first half by shooting 58.1% from the floor.